netopier0/DST_ChaosMode/README.md

 # Youtube

-Future feature
+1. Download this github repository
+2. Add ChaosMode to your DST mod file (something like ..\steamapps\common\Don't Starve Together\mods)
+3. Run youtube.exe

 # Afterword

 In case you come across anything that is not working or some event that you want to add, let me know.
 I tested this mode but there may still be some bugs.
-File twitch_communication_plus_server.py have same code as twitch.exe but without secrets, you can check it if you want.
+File twitch_communication_plus_server.py/youtube_communication_plus_server.py have same code as twitch.exe/youtube.exe but without secrets, you can check it if you want.
+You can also run python code by yourself but you need some libaries and also secret for twitch (you cen get your secret here https://twitchapps.com/tmi/).